urfu-online/cnot-edx/docs/index.rst

-.. umnoc-edx documentation top level file, created by sphinx-quickstart on Mon Nov 15 15:44:18 2021.
+.. cnot-edx documentation top level file, created by sphinx-quickstart on Mon Nov 15 15:44:18 2021.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-umnoc-edx
+cnot-edx
 =========

-UMNOC Educational programs and online courses management subsystem.
+CNOT Educational programs and online courses management subsystem.

 Contents: